menglisa/RadiationTherapyDecisionSupport/README.md

 your functions in jupyter notebook to confirm they work as intended.
 Then you can copy them to a py file for use in program.

-See getContours.ipynb for an example- the inputs are loaded in the notebook, passed to the function defined in getContours.py, then the results are displayed in the notebook again.
+See `getContours.ipynb` for an example- the inputs are loaded in the notebook, passed to the function defined in `getContours.py`, then the results are displayed in the notebook again.

-## TODO

-See the Word Document "python_notes.docx" in the Dropbox Folder for functions that still need to be built.